bencebosko/configurable-validation/README.md

-## Validation
+## Configurable validations
-This project contains custom bean validations for validating Java objects.
+This project contains configurable bean validations for validating Java objects.

 ## Examples
 Here is an example for validating a _Patch_ request in a REST controller.
 Since we might update only specific fields, the validations should allow null values: